zitaratech/rules_rust/docs/flatten.md

 Output Groups:

-- `rustfmt_manifest`: A manifest used by rustfmt binaries to provide crate specific settings.
 - `rustfmt_checks`: Executes `rustfmt --check` on the specified target.

 The build setting `@rules_rust//:rustfmt.toml` is used to control the Rustfmt [configuration settings][cs]